Human Desire: Plot

-Ellen sells Jeff a ticket to an upcoming dance, and hopes that he will invite her, but she knows that he is involved with Vicki.
+Ellen sells Jeff a ticket to an upcoming dance.
+She hopes that Jeff will invite her but knows he is involved with Vicki.
 Jeff tells Vicki that he wants to marry her and that she should leave Carl.
 She tells Jeff the truth about Owens' murder and the letter, but Jeff remains determined to keep Vicki.

 Carl has become a drunk and has again lost his job.
 Vicki tells Jeff that Carl is selling the house and forcing her to leave town with him.
 She cannot find the letter and suspects that Carl must keep it with him.
 She suggests that she and Jeff will have to part forever but hints that things would be easier with Carl out of the way.

 Jeff, clutching a large monkey wrench, follows a drunk Carl in a railyard before a passing train blocks the view of the characters.
 Later, Jeff tells Vicki that he could not murder Carl and accuses her of setting him up so that he would kill Carl.
 She tells Jeff that she loves him and that if he loved her he would have killed for her.
-Jeff hands her the letter, which he has taken from Carl's pocket and leaves.
+Jeff hands her the letter, which he has taken from Carl's pocket, and leaves.

 When Vicki gets on the next train, Carl confronts her, imploring her not to leave him.
 He offers her the letter but she tells him that he does not have it.
 Carl accuses her of running away with Jeff, which she denies.
 She admits that she is in love with Jeff, and had asked him to kill Carl, but reveals that Jeff rejected her.
-Carl strangles Vicki to death.
+Carl strangles Vicki and kills her.

 Meanwhile, Jeff operates the train alongside Alec.
 He reflects on the dance ticket that he bought from Ellen, once again enjoying a warm relationship with her father.